 Subsequent editions of a work fall under the requirements for legal deposit if they contain additions or alterations to content or title information or if the publisher changes.

 Items need to be the 'best copy available'.
 For example, if deluxe/hardback and paperback copies of a book are available to the general public, the deluxe/hardback edition must be deposited.

 When - material should be lodged within one month of publication.

 Where - publications can be posted to the Library or dropped into the Information Desk during Library open hours.

 Does legal deposit affect copyright?
 No. Copyright protection is granted automatically in Australia from the moment a work is created.
 Creators of works held by the Library retain their copyright.
 The Library provides access under the terms of copyright.
 See the Australian Copyright Council for author/publisher copyright advice.

-My work is published in NSW.
+My work is published interstate but I am a South Australian author.
 Do you require a copy?
 No. South Australia's legal deposit regulations do not apply to material published outside the state.
 Please see the National Library's information on legal deposit requirements for other states.
-If works contain relevant South Australian content, we may acquire a copy through purchase or donation if it meets our criteria.
+However, we may acquire a copy through purchase or other means if the work meets criteria for inclusion into our collections.
 Please do not send your items unless you have contacted us first.

 My work does not have an ISBN/ISSN.
 Do I have to lodge it?
 Yes.
 Works with and without ISBNs/ISSNs should be lodged if they are available to the general public.
 ISBNs/ISSNs are not affilitated with legal deposit or copyright but will aid in the discovery of your material.
 If you wish to acquire one, contact the ISBN Agency within Thorpe-Bowker.